KalicoCrew/kalico/docs/G-Codes.md

 The following standard G-Code commands are available when the [firmware_retraction config section](Config_Reference.md#firmware_retraction) is enabled.
-These commands allow you to utilize the firmware retraction feature available in many slicers, to reduce stringing during non-extrusion moves from one part of the print to another.
-Appropriately configuring pressure advance reduces the length of retraction required.
+These commands allow utilizing the firmware retraction feature available in many slicers.
+Retraction is a strategy to reduce stringing during travel moves (non-extrusion) from one part of the print to another.
+Note that pressure advance should be properly configured before retraction parameters are tuned to ensure optimal results.
-- `G10`: Retracts the extruder using the currently configured parameters.
+- `G10`: Retracts the filament using the currently configured parameters.
+If z_hop_height is set to a value greater zero, besides retracting the filament, the nozzle is lifted by set value.
-- `G11`: Unretracts the extruder using the currently configured parameters.
+- `G11`: Unretracts the filament using the currently configured parameters.
+If z_hop_height is set to a value greater zero, besides unretracting the filament, the nozzle is lowered back on the print with a vertical movement.

 The following additional commands are also available.